mlx93/invoiceme-mlx/backend/docs/domain-aggregates.md

 - Relationships:
   - One-to-Many with Invoices (reference only, Invoice is separate aggregate)
   - One-to-Many with Payments (reference only, Payment is separate aggregate)
-  - One-to-Many with RecurringInvoiceTemplates (reference only, Template is separate aggregate)

 **Consistency Boundary**:
 - Customer aggregate ensures credit balance consistency